Skip to content

 Warning

-Referencing a non-existent context results in an error, except for the namespace-level default context.
+Referencing a non-existent context in spec.contexts results in an error.
+Missing namespace default contexts are ignored silently.

 Tip

-If for any reason you want to disable default context merging for a specific Release, you can use the skipDefaultContext: true flag in the Release specification.
+If you need to disable default context merging for a specific Release, use the skipDefaultContext: true flag in the Release specification.

 values1-ctrl.yaml